JuulLinders/ComplexSystems.github.io/_posts/Blog module 7 Recurrent Quantification Analysis.md

 In module 6 we learned about techniques in order to reconstruct phase spaces and how to visualize them.However, we ended the module without a satisfying conclusion about the phase space itself.
 In this module we will aim to derive quantitative properties based on the phase space reconstruction.
-In order to do so, we will use recurrence quantification analysis (RQA) and apply it to the heart rate time series depicted below.
+In order to do so, we will use recurrence quantification analysis (RQA) and apply it to the heart rate time series for one day depicted below.

 ```
 data <- read.csv("Actigraph.csv")